- Postgraduate Certificate Specific Learning Difficulties / Dyslexia

 What you'll learn

-Our SpLD/Dyslexia PG Cert can be undertaken on a full-time or part-time basis.
+Our SpLD/Dyslexia PG Cert can be undertaken on a part-time basis.
 Through a mixture of theory and practice, you'll focus on how to identify assess needs and teach learners who may be dyslexic.

 This course includes or offers the following modules.
 Please check the programme document (below the main image on this page) for more information.